RealHarshThakur/Serverless-Facial-Spotter/image-crud/README.md

 # image-crud

 This folder contains the code necessary for image operations on Google Cloud Storage.
 Service is deployed on Cloud Run.
-I have created the image using Cloud Native Buildpacks
+I have created the container image using Cloud Native Buildpacks